olekenneth/Scripts/README.markdown

-A collection of perl- and bash-scripts for automated tasks.
+A collection of perl-, ruby  and bash-scripts.